We know what you’re thinking!

 At the Toy Museum, you will find a Games Room, with arcade coin operated machines, such as a pinball machine, a jukebox and a packman, which can be used by visitors!
 How cool is that?

 Kids have their own place to play with toys such as Legos and Playmobil, interactive games and handcrafts.
 The Toy Museum is open daily from 10.00 until 17.00 from April 7th to November 1st and the entrance is free!

 We love romantic places in the nature!
 What about you?

 Seven Springs, in Rhodes or Epta Piges, is such a place.

-Located between Colymbia and Archipolis, the amazing gorge has seven sparkling springs and a few rivers that never run out of water during the whole year!
+Located between Colymbia and Archipolis, this amazing gorge has seven sparkling springs and a few rivers that never run out of water during the whole year!
 In this magical place you can taste and feel the nature around you: Take a walk under the pine trees, breath the fresh air and drink refreshing water from the springs.
-Doing a picnic is also a great idea, alternatively, you can relax at the cute tavern located there.
+Doing a picnic is also a great idea!
+Alternatively, you can relax at the cute tavern located there.

 Tip: Don’t miss to take a walk through the 1 km long tunnel, which leads to the shimmering lake.
 The experience is amazing!

 Most of the times a cultural activity upgrades your holidays.